smcclab/nime-embedded-ai/rpi.md

 ### Pure Data with IMPSYpi

 We can test the IMPSYpi by interacting with Pure Data running on your laptop.
-When you connect over USB, your computer is given the IP address "192.254.172.1" so we just need to configure IMPSY to send messages to that IP.
+When you connect over USB, your computer is given the IP address "192.254.1.1" (or something else, so check) so we just need to configure IMPSY to send messages to that IP.

 Connect an IMPSYpi to your computer, navigate to <http://impsypi.local:4000>, and update the configuration so that: